dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/ETL_Pipeline_with_AWS_S3_Lambda_Glue/ReadMe.md

 **STORAGE**

-Amazon S3: Used for scalable storage of raw and processed data, providing event-driven architecture capabilities with S3 even notifications.
+**Amazon S3** is used for scalable storage of raw and processed data, providing event-driven architecture capabilities with S3 even notifications.
 In this project, the raw_data bucket holds the csv files, the preprocessed_data_bucket holds that data that is preprocessed by the lambda functions and the final_data_bucket stored the transformed data by the glue job

 **COMPUTE**